The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Method

-In addition to the dark and luminous potential, there is the tracer surface number density term ($\nu$) in Equations~\ref{eq:jeans eq1} and \ref{eq:jeans eq2}.
-In principle, $\nu$ can be deprojected from the surface number density maps of member stars with spectroscopic observations, which are used as tracers.
-Note, however, for each dSph only a subset of stars in the full membership catalog constructed in Section~\ref{subsec:member star} have spectroscopic observations due to fiber collisions.
-Especially in central regions of dSphs, where the surface number density of stars is very high, the completeness fraction of spectroscopically observed stars versus targets is much lower (e.g. Ding, et al., submitted).
+In addition to the dark and luminous potential, there is the tracer surface number density term ($\nu$). $\nu$ can be deprojected from the surface number density maps of member stars with spectroscopic observations, which are used as tracers.
+However, only a subset of stars in the full membership catalog constructed in Section~\ref{subsec:member star} have spectroscopic observations due to fiber collisions.
+Especially in central regions of dSphs, where the surface number density of stars is very high, the completeness fraction of spectroscopically observed stars versus targets is much lower \citep[e.g.][]{Ding2025}.
 Thus instead of using the surface number density maps of spectroscopically observed member stars, $\nu$ is deprojected from the surface number density maps of all target stars in the full membership catalog in Section~\ref{subsec:member star}.
-We do not include any scaling on the amplitude of $\nu$, as it cancels out on both sides of the Jeans Equations.
+We do not include any scaling on the amplitude of $\nu$, as it cancels out on both sides of the Equations.

 We show the surface number density profiles of all target member stars (black squares) and spectroscopically observed member stars (black triangles) in concentric elliptical radial bins in Figure~\ref{fig:1sp surface number density}.
-For each dSph in the upper panels, the projected axis ratio $q'$ is obtained from the surface number density map and remains the same for different elliptical bins.
-The dashed curves in the upper panels are the Multi-Gaussian Expansions to these profiles, which will be introduced later.
+The projected axis ratio $q'$ is obtained from the surface number density map and remains the same for different elliptical bins.
+The different dashed curves in the upper panels are the Multi-Gaussian Expansions, which will be introduced later.
 In the bottom panels, the completeness fractions for the spectroscopically observed member stars with respect to the targets in each dSphs are also shown.
 It can be seen that the completeness fractions are lower in the denser central regions due to unassigned fibers.
-Here the completeness fractions for Draco are different from those in Ding, et al., submitted, since we combine DESI MWS data with those from \cite{Walker2023} and remove stars on the horizontal branch.
+Here the completeness fractions for Draco are different from those in \cite{Ding2025}, since we combine DESI MWS data with those from \cite{Walker2023} and remove stars on the horizontal branch.